 A complete news system in one YAML file:

-Classically, you would need ~150 lines of TCA, ~20 lines of SQL, and separate Model and Repository classes for this.
+The classic approach would need ~150 lines of TCA, ~20 lines of SQL, and separate Model and Repository classes for this.
 With Content Blocks: one YAML file.

 Page Types: Defining Custom Page Types

-Page Types extend the pages table with custom page types – ideal for blog articles, landing pages, news pages, or other page types with special properties.
+Page Types extend the pages table with custom page types, ideal for blog articles, landing pages, news pages, or other page types with special properties.

 When to Use Page Types